-Whether your student knows exactly what they want to do in life or are exploring what they're passionate about, they can start building a career path with Career Services by making connections with their career advisors, learning about resume building, interviewing, and networking, and attending job fairs.
+Whether your student knows exactly what they want to do in life or are exploring what they're passionate about, they can start building a career path with Career Services by making connections with their career advisors, learning about resume building, interviewing, and networking, and participating in events to network with employers and alumni.
 For more information, visit CareerServices.IllinoisState.edu.